dhruv-varshney/java-programs/README.md

-These are the sample java program for java learning
+This repository consist of sample java programs..